 Photo Credit: Olga

 Olga of Polkadots Cupcake Factory organized and hosted the first meeting of our Cookbook Book Club.
-She invited a few of friends, including MJ, Anita, and me.
+She invited a few friends.
 I’m so happy she thought of this and has included me.
 It ended up being such a lovely night over homecooked food and fresh flowers!
 (One of our members, who doesn’t cook, is in charge of ambiance (also known as flowers).)

 The first book chosen, Into the Vietnamese Kitchen, was aligned with one of my New Year’s Resolutions (learn 10 Vietnamese dishes).
 I’ve already done a few of the easier recipes from this book so I was forced a little out of my comfort zone.
 I chose to do Canh Chua (directly translates to “Soup Sour”).
 Traditionally it is a sweet and sour soup made with tamarind, tomatoes, bean sprouts, taro stems, okra, and either fish or shrimp.